SaltifyDev/saltify-api/README.md

-# saltify-protobuf
+# saltify-api

-ProtoBuf runtime solution for Kotlin JVM.
+API for Saltify plugins and adapters.